gnodi/danf/README.md

 Danf is a Node.js full-stack isomorphic OOP framework allowing to code the same way on both client and server sides.
 It helps you to make deep architectures and handle asynchronous flows in order to help produce scalable, maintainable, testable and performant applications.

-### Why use node Node.js instead of another language/technology?
+### Why use node Node.js instead of another technology?

 You certainly can find lots of reasons but there are 2 which make the success of Node.js before all others:
 - use the same language on both client and server sides